vineetpandita10/vineetpandita10/README.md

 - 🌱 I’m currently learning ...DataStructures and Algorithms✨
 - 💞️ I’m looking to collaborate on ...nothing Xd
 - 📫 How to reach me ...
 Linkedin
-- Below are some projects I have built.You may Go to their ReadMe sections and there will be a DEPLOYED link in every project, click the link and enjoy.
+- Below are some projects I have built.
+Go to their ReadMe sections and there will be a DEPLOYED link in every project, click the link and enjoy.

 <!---
 vineetpandita10/vineetpandita10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.